digipres/workbench/src/dataflows/bfi-na.md

 Building on the generic DPI workflow, different types of content are handled as follows:

+TBA: Meaning of Workspace below is unclear:

 - Items for different streams land in different folders in the `workspace` working area.
 - Custom Python scripts process items by arranging them in and moving them between folders under shared naming conventions.
 - If the stream is not fully automated, any manual Digital Acquisitions or QC work is done at this point.
 If all is well, a corresponding `autoingest job` is created.
-- Significant events and distinct copies are registered in the CID.
-This is automated wherever possible.
+- TBC: "CID gets a record for every file ingest to the DPI, with automated metadata from MediaInfo (Python)" This is actually per package, right, every file?
-- Any access restrictions are added to the CID, can be seen in the DPI.
+- Any access restrictions are added to CID, displayed in the DPI, and used to limit onward delivery.

 Some links and notes about the details on the content stream variations are given below.

-### Digital Film
+### Digital Film TBA ? focus on streamers for BFI part

 * [iPRES 2024: “You oughta be in pictures”: Insights to Digital Moving Image Preservation from the BFI, EYE, and LOC](https://www.digipres.org/publications/ipres/ipres-2024/papers/you-oughta-be-in-pictures-insights-to-digital-moving-image-prese/)